Shitala: Shitala Puja

-Sheetala is primarily worshiped by women on Sitalastami, the eighth day of Phalguna, the eleventh month of the Hindu lunar calendar, which typically falls between mid-February and late March, as established by Raghunandana because the long, dry nights are associated with deaths from smallpox.
-There are many arti sangrah and stutis for the puja of Seetala.
-Some of them are Shri Shitla Mata Chalisa, Shitala Maa ki arti, and Shri Shitala Mata ashtak.
+Shitala may be worshiped at any time of the year.
+However, the annual period of worship is the month of Chaitra (March–April as per the Hindu calendar) on Shitala Ashtami as established by Raghunandana because the long, dry nights are associated with deaths from smallpox.
+Generally, she is worshiped early in the mornings of Monday, Tuesday and Wednesday.
+The month of Chaitra is important as it is the season in which wheat ripens.
+Also, the season is of Basant (spring).
+One of Shitala's name is Basanti and therefore, she represents the negative side of Basant and is therefore worshiped.

+Shitala is primarily worshiped by women.
+There are many arti sangrah and stutis for the puja of Shitala.
+Some of them are "Shri Shitla Mata Chalisa", "Shitala Maa Ki Arti", and "Shri Shitala Mata Ashtak".

-According to common belief, many families do not light their stoves on Ashtami/Saptami day, and all devotees cheerfully eat cold food (Cooked the previous night) in the form of prasada.
+According to common belief, many families do not light their stoves on the Ashtami/Saptami day, and all devotees cheerfully eat cold food (cooked the previous night) in the form of prasada.
 The idea behind this is that as spring fades and summer approaches, cold food should be avoided.